Rental Dispute Resolution in Kuwait

 What is this right?

-Kuwait has a dedicated system for resolving landlord-tenant disputes:
+Kuwait has a dedicated system for resolving landlord-tenant disputes that is faster than regular courts:

-• Either the landlord or tenant can file a complaint about rent, eviction, maintenance, deposits, or lease terms.
+• Either the landlord or tenant can file a complaint.

-• The Committee's decisions can be appealed in the regular courts.
+• The Committee's decisions can be appealed in the regular civil courts.

-• For disputes involving large sums, cases may go directly to the civil courts.
+• For disputes involving large sums or complex legal questions, cases may go directly to civil court.

-• Both parties should bring the lease contract, receipts, and any evidence to the hearing.
+• Both parties should bring the lease contract, payment receipts, photos, and correspondence to the hearing.

 When does it apply?